pluginever/wc-min-max-quantities/readme.txt

 2. Global settings

 == Changelog ==
+= 2.0.2 (23rd Oct 2024) =
+- Enhance: Improved the layout of the settings page.
+- Fix: Few known issues.
+- Compatibility: Checked compatibility with latest version of WordPress and WooCommerce.

 = 2.0.0 (3rd Sep 2024) =
 - New: Update the plugin framework.
 - Enhance: Improved the optimized autoload class for better performance.